selaka-deemantha/Spectrum_Analyzer_calculation_pipeline/README.md

-#Setup Instruction
+# Setup Instruction

-This is the Petalinux project for fft data calculation pipline that use dma to send data to processor.
-Vivado project for this design is in the fft_dma_zybo_testing branch.
-Project is in working state.
-For petalinux project we have to update the system-user.dtsi as following
+This is the Petalinux project for the FFT data calculation pipeline that uses DMA to send data to the processor.
+The Vivado project for this design is in the `fft_dma_zybo_testing` branch.
+The project is in a working state.

+For the Petalinux project, we have to update the `system-user.dtsi` as follows:

 ```dts
 /include/ "system-conf.dtsi"